Building Sew Eco Fabrics has been an incredible journey, which is why I'm terrified of what's next.

 By late July, I found myself in bouts of depression and waking up in the middle of the night with anxiety attacks.
 I kept pushing through, convinced I simply wasn't working hard enough.
 I started to find myself chronically fatigued, yet feeling still like I've not done enough.
 Always falling behind, and forever failing to meet the standards I knew I was capable of.

 At the same time, the business began slowing down.
 There were external challenges too, including a frustrating three-week battle with a bot attack on the website that damaged my search visibility.
+But although it's always a challenge running a business in our economy, you work with you have, make changes and push through.

 But the biggest issue was that I simply wasn't able to show up consistently for the business anymore.
 The emails weren't going out regularly.
 Social media became inconsistent.
 New ideas stayed trapped in notebooks instead of becoming reality.